guanqiliang/guanqiliang.github.com/index.md

 # Home

-Hello, I am a 4th year Ph.D candidate in Robotics and AI Lab, supervised by [Prof. Tin Lun LAM](https://sites.google.com/site/lamtinlun) in The Chinese University of Hong Kong, Shenzhen.
+Hello, I am a 4th year Ph.D candidate, supervised by [Prof. Tin Lun LAM](https://sites.google.com/site/lamtinlun) in The Chinese University of Hong Kong, Shenzhen.
 My current research interests include <strong>modular robotics</strong> and <strong>reconfigurable robotics</strong>.

 # News

+[06/2023] One paper accepted by IEEE/RSJ International Conference on Intelligent Robots and Systems(IROS) 2023!

+[05/2023] One paper conditionally accepted by IEEE Transactions on Robotics(T-RO)!

 [07/2022] One paper accepted by IEEE Transactions on Robotics(T-RO)!